Meet Our Team

 Heather Gotthelf, MS, CCC-SLP

-Heather received a Bachelor of Science in Communication Disorders degree from Auburn University in 2001.
+Heather received her Bachelor of Science in Communication Disorders degree from Auburn University in 2001.
 She proceeded to receive a Master of Science in Communication Disorders degree from the University of Montevallo in 2003.
-Heather received her Certificate of Clinical Competence and began working at Therapists Loving Children, Inc., a pediatric outpatient facility, in August 2004 in Woodstock, GA.
-For approximately eight years, she evaluated and treated children with the following difficulties/diagnoses: articulation, receptive and expressive language, feeding, Down syndrome, autism spectrum disorder, and pervasive developmental disorder.
-After moving to Auburn, Heather started a clinical supervisor role at the Auburn University Speech and Hearing Clinic from January 2012 until July 2016.
+For over 15 years, she has evaluated and treated children with the following difficulties/diagnoses: articulation, receptive and expressive language, feeding, Down syndrome, and Autism Spectrum Disorder.
+Heather had a clinical supervisor role at the Auburn University Speech and Hearing Clinic from January 2012 until July 2016.
 She provided supervision and guidance regarding evaluations and treatment for graduate students pursuing a Master of Science in Communication Disorders.
-From September 2011 until July 2017, Heather evaluated and treated children with various difficulties at a pediatric outpatient facility in Auburn, AL. She has experience in the treatment of children with feeding difficulties, specifically related to texture issues, behavior problems and food aversions.
-Heather resides in Auburn with her husband, Gabe, and two boys, Bryce and Logan.
+From September 2011 until July 2017, Heather has evaluated and treated children with various difficulties at pediatric outpatient facilities in Auburn, AL since 2011.
+She resides in Auburn with her husband, Gabe, and two boys, Bryce and Logan.

 Kathy has worked as a speech language pathologist for more than 20 years, primarily with children.
 She received her Bachelor of Science in Health Services Administration from Auburn University in 1986, and earned a Master of Science in Speech Language Pathology from Gallaudet University in Washington, D.C. in 1998.
 Before moving back "home" to Auburn in 2011, Kathy worked for St. Mary's County Public Schools in Maryland and Dianne D. Epplein and Associates in Virginia Beach, VA.
 Since moving back to Auburn, Kathy has worked for the Alabama Department of Rehabilitation Services - Early Intervention, and spent 5 years as a clinical instructor for Auburn University Speech and Hearing Clinic supervising graduate students conducting testing and treatment.
 Kathy and her husband Aaron (Auburn Class of 1985, 2016) a retired Navy Commander, reside in Auburn.
 They have one son, Collin (Auburn Class of 2014), living in Maryland and working as an aerospace engineer for the Navy.